 Context:

 Imagine that you have a Spring Cloud application called PiggyMetrics.
-PiggyMetrics is built on Java 8 and consists of three core functional microservices: account-service, notification-service, and statistics-service and two infrastructure services: gateway, and auth-service.
+PiggyMetrics is built on Java 8 and consists of three functional microservices: gateway, account-service and auth-service.
+You would like to configure the application.

+PiggyMetrics application

+In the Spring Cloud world, a configuration server fetches configurations from a repository and provides the configuration to microservices when needed.

-The configuration files for the PiggyMetrics app are located in the following Git repository: https://github.com/Azure-Samples/piggymetrics.
+The configurations for your PiggyMetrics application are located in the following Git repository: https://github.com/Azure-Samples/piggymetrics.
+PiggyMetrics’s Config Server needs know the repository in order to fetch configuration data.

 Tasks: